cmurquiza/Plotly/README.md

-# Plotly
+# Purpose

-A README.md that describes the purpose of the repository.
-Although there is no graded written analysis for this challenge, it is encouraged and good practice to add a brief description of your project.

-Roza has a partially completed dashboard that she needs to finish.
-She has a completed panel for demographic information and now needs to visualize the bacterial data for each volunteer.
-Specifically, her volunteers should be able to identify the top 10 bacterial species in their belly buttons.
-That way, if Improbable Beef identifies a species as a candidate to manufacture synthetic beef, Roza's volunteers will be able to identify whether that species is found in their navel.
+The purpose of this project was to complete a dashboard where participants/volunteers would be able to identify and see the top 10 bacterial species in their belly buttons, and also has a completed panel for demographic information that needs to be visualized along with the bacterial data for each volunteer.
+It's meant to be interactive and also informative with drop down features, bubble charts, gauge graphs, and bar charts.